guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 Update the deployment to use this version instead:

 `kubectl set image deployment/hello-world hello-world=us.icr.io/$MY_NAMESPACE/hello-world:2`
-###### <strong style="color:#98971a">Services</strong>

-service can be used to expose and application to other applications or users for external access. a service is only required if the application has some kind of process or database service or web service the needs to be exposed.

-.
-Sevice biding manages configuration and credentuals for back-end services while protecting sensitive data.
-In addition, it makes Service credentiasl available automatically as a Secret.

-.
-Sevice biding consumes the external Service by biding the application to a deployment.
-Then, the application code uses the credentials from the biding and calls the corresponding Service.

-Cluster IPs are only accesible within the cluster.
-To make this externally accessible, we will create a proxy.

-ClusterIP

-kubectl expose deployment/hello-world --> In order to access the application, we have to expose it to the internet via a Kubernetes Service.
-This creates a service of type ClusterIP.

 ###### <strong style="color:#98971a">Namespaces</strong>

 <span style="color:#98971a">Namespaces</span> <span style="color: #3588E9">--></span> provides a mechanism for isolating group of resources within a single cluster.
 They isolate and manage applications and services.